-Dustin was quite thin, making his strength fairly low.
-He also had bad flexibility, and low endurance, making his agility poor as well.
-His intelligence would be far above average, which was why he had been groomed into a support / healer in the past.
+Dustin was thin, making his strength low.
+He also had bad flexibility, and low endurance, making his agility poor.
+His intelligence would be far above average, which was why teams groomed him into support and healer in the past.

 His wisdom was acceptable, as much as any human could be.
-If he took into account the ability to predict the 'future', then it was perhaps higher.
+If he considered the ability to predict the 'future' then it was perhaps higher.

-Charisma was low as Dustin was afraid of public speaking, and crowds in general, making only a couple of friends and sticking to that group.
-His memories painted him as some kind of leader, which felt simultaneously natural, and terrifying.
+Charisma was low as Dustin abhorred public speaking, and crowds, making a small group of friends and sticking to them.
+His memories painted him as some kind of leader, which felt natural, and terrifying.

-Finally, his constitution.
-Dustin couldn't take a hit for shit, and he was likely to blow over in a strong wind, giving him a weak constitution.
+Dustin knew he couldn't take a hit for shit, and he was likely to blow over in a strong wind, giving him a weak constitution.

-To remedy these before the coming of the real status, where having a head start would make things easier, he turned his attention to the list he had made earlier.
+To remedy these before the coming of the real status, were having a head start would make things easier, he turned his attention to the list he had made earlier.

 - Prevent myself from going insane